Table of Contents

 Please use the contact section in the governing policy.

-Employees who believe they have been discriminated against and wish to file a complaint within the University can either file a petition with the Office for Conflict Resolution (OCR) or file a complaint with the Office of Equal Opportunity and Affirmative Action (EOAA).
-A petition alleging discrimination in the employment relationship, including sexual harassment, may be submitted to the Office for Conflict Resolution or submitted to the University’s Office of Equal Opportunity and Affirmative Action (EOAA), but not both.
+Employees who believe they have been discriminated against and wish to file a complaint within the University can either file a petition with the Office for Conflict Resolution (OCR) or file a complaint with the Office of Equal Opportunity & Title IX except that petitions may not be filed with OCR alleging violation of the Administrative Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence.
+A petition alleging discrimination in the employment relationship, may be submitted to the Office for Conflict Resolution or submitted to the University’s Office of Equal Opportunity & Title IX, but not both.
 The comparisons below will help employees decide where to file an internal complaint.

 *Employees may file complaints with city, state, or federal agencies or the courts.